Colwinston: 21st century

 The agricultural land in and around the village is now variously owned by the Pwllywrach Estate, a number of independent landowners (especially to the north and west of the village) as well as a small number of independent farmers who have bought and/or inherited land over the centuries.
 Other properties are owned by the Vale of Glamorgan Council for the school, the Village Hall and the remaining social housing.
 Finally, most private housing is now owned by individual house owners, either as new-build properties or older houses mostly purchased from the Pwllywrach estate, the local authority, the chapel organisations and the Church in Wales or local farmers.

 The main fabric of the village was thus set until 2016 when the developer Redrow plc built 64 new homes on land now known as Heol Cae Pwll (completed in 2018), increasing the population to over 600.
 Protests against the extent of the development by local residents were overruled by the Vale of Glamorgan Council.
 Community representatives pointed to regular flooding and said that "adding 64 homes to a village with 130 at the moment can only increase that risk".
 Along with this came "fibre" broadband.
 The village has gained a local and national reputation in recent years for its community spirit and activities.

 Village on maps and its name

-A 16th-century map (probably of lands inherited by the Duchy of Lancaster) shows the village as Colwyns' Tone.
+A 16th-century map (probably of lands then inherited by the Duchy of Lancaster) shows the village as Colwyns' Tone.
 The name was sometimes shortened to Coulston (e.g. Christopher Saxton's map of 1578).
 The village name was later usually spelled as one word, most commonly as Colwinstone or Colwinston.
 The Ordnance Survey has used ‘Colwinston’ since 1833 (reflecting the usual pronunciation) but some official sources (e.g. census records, official postal addresses) included an -e until the latter part of the 20th century.

 The Welsh name of the village, Tregolwyn, first appears in writing c.
 1566 as "tref golwyn"; it was not often recorded in official documents because of restrictions on the use of Welsh, but appears to be derived from tun as tref ("town"), and the Welsh name Colwyn or Collwyn, which also has a literal meaning of "cub, whelp, puppy".